awsdocs/aws-codeartifact-user-guide/doc_source/repo-upstream-behavior.md

  When a package manager connects to repository `repo-A` and fetches a package version from repository `repo-C`, the package version will not be retained in repository `repo-B`\.
 The package version will only be retained in the most\-downstream repository, in this example, `repo-A`\.
 It will not be retained in any intermediate repositories\.
 This is also true for longer chains; for example if there were four repositories `repo-A`, `repo-B`, `repo-C`, and `repo-D` and a package manager connected to `repo-A` fetched a package version from `repo-D`, the package version would be retained in `repo-A` but not in `repo-B` or `repo-C`\.

  Package retention behavior is similar when pulling a package version from an external repository, except that the package version is always retained in the repository that has the external connection attached\.
-For example, `repo-A` has `repo-B` as an upstream\. `repo-B` has `repo-C` as an upstream, and `repo-C` also has **npmjs\.com** configured as an external connection; see the diagram below\.
+For example, `repo-A` has `repo-B` as an upstream\. `repo-B` has `repo-C` as an upstream, and `repo-C` also has **npmjs\.com** configured as an external connection; see the followng diagram\.

 ![\[Upstream repository diagram showing three repositories chained together with an external connection to npmjs.com.\]](http://docs.aws.amazon.com/codeartifact/latest/ug/)![\[Upstream repository diagram showing three repositories chained together with an external connection to npmjs.com.\]](http://docs.aws.amazon.com/codeartifact/latest/ug/)![\[Upstream repository diagram showing three repositories chained together with an external connection to npmjs.com.\]](http://docs.aws.amazon.com/codeartifact/latest/ug/)